MaxHXie/hobbyin/README.md

 ### DESCRIPTION
 ---------------
 Website project built in python using Django Framework.
 Application connects older people that aspire to learn a new hobby with experienced instructors.
+Ey

 External services:
   1. Cloud computing: PythonAnywhere